Jesse James Hollywood: Post-conviction

 Hollywood has continued to file for motions of appeal for both his trial and sentencing in various courts since his initial judgement.
 On February 5, 2010, the judge upheld Hollywood's sentence to life in prison without the possibility of parole.
 On February 12, 2012, an appellate court upheld the conviction and denied a motion for a new trial.
 Hollywood's defense alleged he was not guilty because Markowitz could have left at any time of his own will and chose not to do so, ending Hollywood's responsibility at the time he last saw Markowitz.

 On January 19, 2014, Hollywood married Melinda Enos, a woman who began writing to him after his sentencing.
 The ceremony was held in the visitor's room.
-With the release of Rugge in October 2013, Hollywood and Hoyt are the only two still serving prison sentences for the crimes surrounding Markowitz's kidnapping and death.
+With the release of Rugge in October 2013, Hollywood and Hoyt are the only two still serving prison sentences for the crimes related to Markowitz's kidnapping and death.